dmaccormac/dmaccormac.github.io/_posts/2025-04-21-iphone-privacy-security-settings.md

 ---

 # Introduction
-iPhones are known for their robust security features, but there are still several settings you can adjust to enhance your privacy and security.
-This guide will walk you through suggested steps to improve your iPhone's privacy settings, ensuring that your personal data is better protected.
+iPhones are known for their robust security features [[1]](#references), however the sheer number of settings available can make exploring and understanding these features challenging.

+This guide outlines a collection of privacy and security settings to consider.
+There is no one-size-fits-all collection of recommended settings - the best settings for you depend on your personal preferences and how you use your iPhone [[[2]](#references)].

 # Essential Settings